Medicine, Science

 To really hold Dr Canavero back, the ethical questions are all that will remain in the end.
 Except that if he is mad enough to do it, there will be someone desperate enough to want it, and some place somewhere ready to host the crazy spectacle – somehow convinced that the risks will be outweighed by the benefits.

-And if ethical go-ahead did follow technical feasibility (two very big ifs), could we hope that the boundaries of the precedent were tight enough to dash any wider expectations that new bodies donated by the brain-dead could be ordered up for relatively trivial reasons?
+If ethical go-ahead did follow technical feasibility (two very big ifs), could we hope that the boundaries of the precedent were tight enough to dash any wider expectations that new bodies donated by the brain-dead could be ordered up for relatively trivial reasons?

 There is not much distance, too, from such ideas to that of swapping out, for example, a selected person’s brain riddled with Alzheimer’s for the freshly deceased but otherwise healthy brain of someone else.
+Sorry, that is a slightly hysterical alarm call, because it is actually a rather long distance to this idea – when the person principally resides in the head and Dr Canavero’s dream of a head transplant is actually that of a body transplant.
+Yet the idea of ‘brain transplants’ nonetheless alarms us all.

 Thankfully, the future for meeting modern demands for new bodies in extreme cases is far more likely to be sustained by numerous other options.
 Perhaps even the most desperate option would become more widely allowable, too: if there could be sound means of safeguarding individuals’ considerations for euthanasia.

-The body problems desperately seeking such solutions are instead far more likely to be resolved by the concepts of cloning and engineering of tissues and organs, and by the advances in nanomedicine, materials, and so on.
+The body problems desperately seeking such solutions are instead far more likely to be resolved by the concepts of cloning and engineering tissues and organs, and by the advances in nanomedicine, materials, and so on.
 Perhaps humanlike robot bodies will be developed for human heads, Doctor Who-style.

 And we’ll look back at that fun moment when ‘head’ transplants were once entertained and maybe even attempted.